openremote/openremote/swarm/README.md

 However, it does not work on our current OVH server, does work on AWS though.
 The reason is, that with this configuration and because we are updating all images at once there is not enough resources to deploy double stack and hot switch them.
-We can either use a bigger OVH VM or configure a multinode swarm.
+We can either use a bigger OVH VM or configure a multi-node swarm.
 We can also configure that only a single service updates it's image at the time, this should be done from begin.
 However, to do it right we should split github repo into separate repos, each one with a single service, i.e. openremote/proxy, openremote/postgresql, openremote/keycloak and openremote/manager.